michael-hartmann/caps/docs/manual/manual.rst

     $ sudo apt install git

 in a terminal.
+Here, the dollar sign indicates the shell prompt.
 Once git is installed, the command

 .. code-block:: console

     $ git clone https://github.com/michael-hartmann/libcasimir-dev.git

 will get you the complete libcasimir repository and stores it in the directory ``libcasimir-dev/``.
+As an alternative, you can also download and extract the zip- or taz.gz-archive of the latest release.

 The libcasimir library and the programs are written in C and C++ using LAPACK and MPI.
 In order to compile the source files, you need a C and C++ compiler,